 Ferries connect the coastal ports of Freetown, Pepel and Sherbro Island.

-  A variety of privately owned tourism establishments run chartered boat services along the Western Area Peninsula, below Freetown, connecting the Sierra Leone’s pristine and secluded beaches (Bureh Beach, John Obey, Black Johnson, River No.2 and Lakka) and tropical islands (Turtle Island, Banana Island and Bunce Island).
+Ferries connect the coastal ports of Freetown and Lungi where the airport is located.
+A variety of privately-owned tourism establishments run chartered boat services along the Western Area Peninsula, below Freetown, connecting Sierra Leone’s pristine and secluded beaches (Bureh Beach, John Obey, Black Johnson, River No.2 and Lakka) and tropical islands (Turtle Island, Banana Island and Bunce Island).
 For more information enquire with local resorts.

 Another option for shorter journeys out to sea is to charter a boat from local fishermen along the coast.
 Befriending the fishermen suddenly opens the doors to traditional fishing, visiting the smaller islands off the coast or for longer but more exciting beach-hopping tours for a reasonable price.

 It's advisable to wear a life jacket on any water tour that you decide to go on.
 However, some of the more locally owned modes of transport do not provide this option.